The Good Stuff Without the Fluff

 Please leave a comment with your questions or feedback on this 5 Love Languages summary.

 For more no-nonsense tips for fixing relationships, check out the posts below.
-And for more unconventional approaches to all different aspects of life, subscribe to Consider This:
+And for more unconventional approaches to all aspects of life, subscribe to Consider This: